programmercave0/programmercave0.github.io/_posts/2018-03-11-C++: Bellman Ford Algorithm using STL.md

 ---
 layout: post
 title: "Bellman Ford Algorithm | Single-Source Shortest Path"
+subtitle: "Bellman–Ford algorithm finds shortest path from the source vertex to all vertices in the graph.
+The graph can contain negative-weight edges, but it should not contain a negative-weight cycle that is reachable from the source vertex."
+author: "Programmercave"
+header-img: "assets/bellman.png"
 tags:  [C++, Algorithm, Graph Algorithms, Standard Tempelate Library]
 date: 2018-03-11
 ---